- This event has passed.

 March 15 @ 4:30 pm - March 17 @ 6:00 pm

-On March 15-17, 2022, the James Madison Program at Princeton University will be hosting JMC board member James Ceaser for three-day lecture series on America’s founding principles:
+On March 15-17, 2022, the James Madison Program at Princeton University hosted JMC board member James Ceaser for three-day lecture series on America’s founding principles:

 First Lecture, March 15: The Categories and Sources of Foundational Concepts